 What is CPT?

-According to the CPT Incoterm, what is the seller’s responsibility?
+According to CPT Incoterms, what is each party responsible for?

 Need more support?
 If you did not find what you were looking for, contact us for further help!CONTACT US